fhdhsni/The-Secret-Life-of-Objects/README.md

   });
 }
 ```
 In our table we have three columns.
-We need to know how wide each column should be in order to make straight columns. we give `width` of each column to `draw` method of our cells to tell them our many extra space they should add to themselves.
+We need to know how wide each column should be in order to make straight columns.
+We give `width` of each column to `draw` method of our cells to tell them our many extra space they should add to themselves.
 To find out `width` of each column we use `colWidths` function.

-`colWidths` needs to know how many columns we have so it maps through `rows[0]` to use its index parameter `i`.
+`colWidths` needs to know how many columns we have so it maps through `rows[0]` in order to use its index parameter `i`.
 And `i` of course gonna be `0`, `1`, `2` because we have three objects/cells in each `row`.
 Again we use `reduce` to go through all `rows` and check `width` of their `i` cell.
 At the end we have this `[ 12, 6, 13 ]` an array of three number.

 `12` for the first column because `"Popocatepetl".length` is `12`.